 Office Support Specialist

 Candace Koester joined the Center staff in May 2010.
 Candace has been on campus for 24 years, the last 22 at Campus Recreation.
-She is pleased to be the new Office Support Specialist for the CAS Staff.
-She is primarily responsible for coordination and dissemination of information pertaining to scheduled public events and activities, preparing written correspondence, maintaining Center's database, generating event and activity reports, and coordinating meetings and recurring activities (i.e., Fall Roundtable and Spring Reception).
+She is primarily responsible for coordination and dissemination of information pertaining to scheduled public events and activities, preparing written correspondence, maintaining Center’s database, generating event and activity reports, and coordinating meetings and recurring activities such as the Fall roundtable and other events involving CAS Associates and Fellows.
 In addition, she assists with website updates, Release Time Program and George A. Miller Programs applications and Professor Election processes.